-Data source V-Dem Original variable vzmeharjrn Name in dataset V_22_02 Definition Question: Are individual journalists harassed; that is, threatened with libel, arrested, imprisoned, beaten or killed, by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities?
-Responses: o: Journalists do not dare to engage in journalistic activities that would offend powerful actors because harassment or worse would be certain to occur.
+Data source V-Dem Original variable v2meharjrn Name in dataset v_22_02 Question: Are individual journalists harassed; that is, threatened with libel, arrested, imprisoned, beaten or killed, by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities?
+Definition Responses: 0: Journalists do not dare to engage in journalistic activities that would offend powerful actors because harassment or worse would be certain to occur.
 1: Some journalists occasionally offend powerful actors but they are almost always harassed or worse and eventually forced to stop.
 2: Some journalists who offend powerful actors are forced to stop but others manage to continue practicing journalism freely for long periods of time.
 3: It is rare for any journalist to be harassed for offending powerful actors and if this were to happen, those responsible for the harassment would be identified and punished.
 4: Journalists are never harassed by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Indicator of 2.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Indicator of 2.
 Fundamental Rights 2.2.
 Civil liberties 2.2.A.
 Freedom of expression Aggregation IRT to construct subdimension 2.2.A.
 Freedom of expression.
-Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered and services are services and services are services are services and services are services and services are

-Media self-censorship (v\22\03)
+Media self-censorship (v_22_03)

-Data source V-Dem Original variable vzmeslfcen Name in dataset V_22_03 Definition Question: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?
-Responses: o: Self-censorship is complete and thorough.
+Data source V-Dem Original variable v2meslfcen Name in dataset v_22_03 Question: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?
+Definition Responses: 0: Self-censorship is complete and thorough.
 1: Self-censorship is common but incomplete.
 2: There is self-censorship on a few highly sensitive political issues but not on moderately sensitive issues.
 3: There is little or no self-censorship among journalists.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Indicator of 2.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Indicator of 2.
 Fundamental Rights 2.2.
 Civil liberties 2.2.A.
 Freedom of expression Aggregation IRT to construct subdimension 2.2.A.
 Freedom of expression.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage Number of countries covered to the part of 1980 1990 2000 2010 2020
+Coverage 180 pages of countries covered to the contribution of the contribu

-Freedom of discussion for women (v\22\04)
+Freedom of discussion for women (v_22_04)